 1. Becoming a sole trader is the most popular option

-According to the government, in 2018, almost 60% of British businesses were sole traders, that's about 3.4m businesses out of a total of 5.6m.
+According to the Government, in 2021, 75% of British businesses were sole traders (they did not employ anyone other than the owner), that's about 4.2 million businesses out of a total of 5.6m.
 Sole traders - often alternatively called the "self-employed" - drive the UK economy.
 A sole trader is the exclusive owner of their business.
 What about sole trader tax?
 When you're a sole trader, you pay tax on your profits and keep what's left, also taking into account any allowances and reliefs.